Using technical indicators in forex is a key step a forex trader should master.

 This change in volatility allows traders to understand whether prices will move faster or slower.
 We should mention that the duration of these phases may vary.

-Volatility indicators are the favorite indicators for traders who prefer breakout trading strategies.
+Volatility indicators are the favourite indicators for traders who prefer breakout trading strategies.

 As the name suggests, breakout strategy is where prices break following a period of low volatility or consolidation.